Big-Life-Lab/PHES-ODM/metadata.md

 -   **analysisDate**: Date the data was analysed in the lab.

 -   **reportDate**: Data the data was reported.
 One sampleID may have updated reports based on updates to assay method or reporting standard.
 In this situation, use the original `sampleID` but updated `measurementID`, `reportDate` and `assayID` (if needed).
- - **childSampleID**: If this is a sample with many smaller samples either because of pooling or sub-sampling this indicates a coma seperated list of child samples.
- - **parentSampleID** : If this sample has been pooled into one big sample for analysis this indicates the sampleID of the larger pooled sample

 -   **sampleFraction**: Faction of the sample that is analyzed.
     -   `liquid`: Liquid fraction
     -   `solid`: Solid fraction